aneldev/dyna-logger/README.md

 ```

-## Collected the logs of whole process in an array, listening on 'log' event
+## Collected the logs of whole process in an array

 ```
 const collectedLogs = [];